DennisRudolf/Continuous_Authentication/README.md

 confirming the correctness of the verification equation.

 Following successful verification, the user and SP independently derive a shared symmetric key.
-The key derivation depends solely on the user's $x$ and the SP's $w$, which are never exchanged.
+The key derivation depends on the user's $x$ and the SP's $w$, which are never exchanged.
 Consequently, only the legitimate user and SP can compute the key, mitigating the risk of impersonation attacks.

 Moreover, since the session key depends on the SP's commitment $C$, a malicious SP cannot mount a man-in-the-middle attack by forwarding challenges and responses.
 Therefore, the user communicating with the SP is ensured to be authentic.